MarkHanoteau/MarkHanoteau.github.io/_posts/2021-05-12-Scrum-definition.md

 If you're looking for an intuitive yet comprehensive appreciation on how to apply Scrum, [Valentin Despa](https://www.linkedin.com/in/vdespa/) provides two Udemy courses that, should you trust and follow Valentin's guidance, are the perfect preparation to become either a certified [Scrum Master](https://www.udemy.com/course/scrum-master-certification-preparation-mock-exam-questions-psm-i/) or a certified [Product Owner](https://www.udemy.com/course/scrum-product-owner-certification-prep-mock-exam-questions/) should you want to pay for Scrum.org's respective Level 1 assessments.

-Please also feel free to reach out to [me](https://www.linkedin.com/in/mark-hanoteau-41649746/) as you progress through your learning so we can share experiences.
+Feel free to also reach out to [me](https://www.linkedin.com/in/mark-hanoteau-41649746/) as you progress through your learning so we can share experiences.